sadvikareddy/speech-emotion-recognition/README.md

 The system is implemented using the Librosa library in Python for audio processing, along with machine learning models for classification.
 The process includes:

 1. **Data Collection**
-   -Using datasets like RAVDESS, TESS, CREMA-D, or EmoDB for training and evaluation.
+   - Using datasets like RAVDESS, TESS, CREMA-D, or EmoDB for training and evaluation.
 2. **Pre-processing**
-   -Noise reduction, silence removal, and normalization of audio signals.
+   - Noise reduction, silence removal, and normalization of audio signals.
 3. **Feature Extraction**
-   -Using MFCCs, chroma features, and mel-spectrograms to analyze speech patterns.
+   - Using MFCCs, chroma features, and mel-spectrograms to analyze speech patterns.
 4. **Model Training & Classification**
-   -Applying Decision Trees, SVMs, or Deep Learning (CNN, LSTMs) to classify emotions.
+   - Applying Decision Trees, SVMs, or Deep Learning (CNN, LSTMs) to classify emotions.
 5. **Evaluation & Performance Metrics**
-   -Using accuracy, precision, recall, and F1 score to measure model effectiveness.
+   - Using accuracy, precision, recall, and F1 score to measure model effectiveness.